 This game is played in a circle formation on chairs or carpet squares.
 One child is asked to sit in the middle of the circle as the baker.
-Hand a picture of various breads – breads, rolls, muffins, etc. – to each of the other children.
+Hand a picture of various bread, rolls, muffins, etc. to each of the other children.
 To play the game, the baker calls out the name of a bread.
-The child holding that particular bread exchanges places.
+The child holding that particular bread exchange places.
 The game continues.
-When the baker calls out, “Break Basket Upset” all of the children must exchange places, including the baker.
+When the baker calls out, "Break Basket Upset" all of the children must exchange places, including the baker.
 The child who is

-unable to find a place is the new baker.
+unable to find a place is a new baker.

 Bread Tasting Party

-Bake or purchase various types and flavors of breads.
+Bake or purchase various types and flavors of bread.
 Cut the bread into small pieces and place these samples on paper plates for the children to taste.
-Discuss the types of breads, textures, flavors, and scents.
+Discuss the types of bread, textures, flavors, and scents.

-The occupation of baker can be examined through books and discussion.
+The occupation of the baker can be examined through books and discussion.

-Bake breads or muffins to give to a home for the elderly, the homeless or some other organization.
+Bake bread or muffins to give to a home for the elderly, the homeless or some other organization.
 If possible, take a walk and have the children deliver them.

-Invite people from cultural backgrounds to bake or share breads originating from the native countries.
+Invite people from cultural backgrounds to bake or share bread originating from the native countries.
 As a follow-up activity, assist the children in writing thank-you notes.